hartsfield/gmailer/README.md

 #GMAILER

-A library for sending gmails
+A library for sending gmails...